 Go ahead and yell a profanity if you need to.
 I’ll wait.

-The Basics: R.J.
-Riches, to my knowledge, has no website.
-They don’t need one.
-They’re located just off I-35 and County Road 10 in Mounds View.
-If you’re going for breakfast and you’re not going alone, wear comfortable shoes because you’ll be waiting a while — which is part of the reason why don’t need a website.
+The Basics: Find R.J.
+Riches just off I-35 and County Road 10 in Mounds View and on the Internet here.
+If you’re going for breakfast and you’re not going alone, wear comfortable shoes because you’ll probably be waiting a while for your seat.
+R.J.
+Riches is kind of a secret to everyone.

 My main man Eliot and I described the atmosphere when we tackled the pancakes a couple of years back.
 By rolling solo, I got to skip the line and sit at the front counter, where seven or eight circular diner chairs point your face right into the kitchen — and, more importantly, a pair of signs that read “STOP COMPLAINING” and “NO WHINING.”